Ouranosinc/Magpie/docs/services.rst

 It cannot be employed directly as :term:`Service` instance.
 The derived classes provide different parsing methodologies and children :term:`Resource` representation according to their respective functionalities.

-It provides support for the following permissions, each corresponding to the appropriate functionality of `WMS`:
+It provides support for the following permissions, each corresponding to the appropriate functionality of :term:`WMS`:

 - :attr:`Permission.GET_CAPABILITIES`
 - :attr:`Permission.GET_MAP`